leapfrogtechnology/just-handlebars-helpers/README.md

 ```

 #### or
+Returns the boolean OR of two or more parameters passed i.e
-Returns true if any of the param value is true.
+it is true if any of the parameters is true.

 Parameters:
 ```